liteapi-travel/nodejs-sdk/README.md

 ### Hotel rate prebook
 ------

 The preBook function is used to confirm if the room rates are still available before a booking function can be called.
-The input to the function is a list of rate Ids coming from the getFullRates function.
+The input to the function is an object that maps to the available options in the API documentation for the prebook endpoint.
 The function returns a prebook Id, a new rate Id and also contains information if the price, cancellation policy or boarding information changed.
-The second parameter is a boolean value that indicates if the payment will use the client-side payment wrapper SDK.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```js